-Welcome to the new Teaching and Learning blog!
-A fresh endeavour for 2018, this is a place for us to share the innovative and student centred work that happens across the school each and every day.
+Welcome to the Teaching and Learning blog!
+This is a place for us to share the innovative and student centred work that happens across the school each and every day.
 We are proud of our teachers and the creative and challenging lessons they plan to help students develop their understanding and build life-long learning skills and curiosity about the world around them.

 This blog will help us share insights into what our teachers are working on as part of our imaginative CPD programme, as well as a platform for teachers themselves to talk about the techniques and strategies they are using for the benefit of their students.
 This will include fascinating information about about how we meet the needs of, and challenge, all of the students in our classrooms.

 We are committed to sharing students’ perspectives from inside the classroom, and our Teaching and Learning Ambassadors will also share their insights and experiences.

 We hope you enjoy reading about this impressive facet of our school this year.

 Teaching and Learning and CPD